megardn/PennLINC.github.io/docs/LabHome/Onboarding/analyst_onboarding.md

 ### Python

 Python is a powerful all-purpose language for data science.
-It is particularly popular in neuroimaging due to its low skill floor and high skill ceiling/extensibility — you can do anything from adding two numbers together, including build deep learning neuroimaging pipelines.
+It is particularly popular in neuroimaging due to its low skill floor and high skill ceiling/extensibility — you can do anything from simply adding two numbers together, to building deep learning neuroimaging pipelines.

 > Q: What are the basic data structures in Python programming?
 How do they differ?
 What scenarios are appropriate for using one particular data structure in comparison to others?